esride-cgo/test/TEST.md

 #### Characteristics
 * Specific to Level-2A (L2A) products, various optional water indices are offered (NDWI*, MNDWI*, WRI*, MBWI, WI2015*, AWEInsh*, AWEIsh*, etc.), along with supplementary functionality (additional binary mask layers for cloud or snow/ice, cloud filtering for filterable* indices):
   ![](doc/RhineFlood_Rees2018.jpg "Various water indices (based on L2A band images).")
-  <small>The screenshot shows the Rhine flood 2018 near the city of Rees (Germany), with the water bodies of the pre-flood situation (T31UGT_20171119T104331) in yellow, whereas the water bodies of the flood situation (T31UGT_20180108T104421) are in pink.</small>
+  <sup>The screenshot illustrates the Rhine flood 2018 nearby the city of Rees (Germany), where the water bodies of the pre-flood situation (T31UGT_20171119T104331) are displayed in yellow, whereas the water bodies of the flood situation (T31UGT_20180108T104421) are displayed in pink.</sup>
-  By leveraging ArcGIS' raster functions, the index calculation is performed on-the-fly.
+  By utilizing ArcGIS' raster functions, the index calculation is performed on-the-fly.
 The respective function chain declaration is script-generated, e.g. the script line for a MNDWI index layer reads (with applied threshold value of 0.05):
   ```python
   index(BandArithmetic(CompositeBand("F32", B["03"], Resample(B["11"])), "(b1-b2)/(b1+b2) -5/100"))
   ```